Incorporating Literals into Knowledge Graph Embeddings: Introduction

-\begin{itemize} \item We introduce LiteralE, a universal approach to enrich latent feature methods with literal information via a learnable parametric function.
-In contrast to other latent feature models including literals, our approach does not require hand-crafted features, does not rely on a fixed function to combine entity embeddings and literals, can model interactions between an embedding of an entity and all its literal values and can be trained end-to-end. \item We evaluate LiteralE on standard link prediction datasets: \textsf{FB15k}, \textsf{FB15k-237} and \textsf{YAGO3-10}.
+Our contributions in this paper are threefold: \begin{itemize} \item We introduce LiteralE, a universal approach to enrich latent feature methods with literal information via a learnable parametric function.
+In contrast to other latent feature models including literals, our approach does not require specific prior knowledge, does not rely on a fixed function to combine entity embeddings and literals, can model interactions between an embedding of an entity and all its literal values and can be trained end-to-end. \item We evaluate LiteralE on standard link prediction datasets: \textsf{FB15k}, \textsf{FB15k-237} and \textsf{YAGO3-10}.
 We extended \textsf{FB15k} and \textsf{FB15k-237} with literals, in order to allow for direct comparison against other methods on these standard datasets.
-We provide these literal-extended versions and hope they can serve as a test bed for future research on the inclusion of literals in KG modeling.\footnote{A literal-extended version of \textsf{YAGO3-10} is provided by ~\cite{pezeshkpour2017embedding}} \item Based on experimental results on the extended datasets, we show that by exploiting the information provided by literals, the link prediction performance of existing models can be increased significantly. \end{itemize} Our implementation of the proposed methods and all datasets are publicly available at: \url{https://github.com/SmartDataAnalytics/LiteralE}.
+We provide these literal-extended versions (augmented with numerical and textual literals) and hope they can serve as a testbed for future research on the inclusion of literals in KG modeling.\footnote{A literal-extended version of \textsf{YAGO3-10} is provided by~\cite{pezeshkpour2017embedding}.} \item Based on experimental results on the extended datasets, we show that exploiting the information provided by literals significantly increases the link prediction performance of existing latent feature methods as well as the quality of their embeddings. \end{itemize}

 This paper is organized as follows.
 In \Cref{sec:prelim} we review several latent feature methods for link prediction in KGs.
-In \Cref{sec:literale} we present our method for incorporating literals into the existing latent feature methods.
-We give a brief review of related literatures and contrast LiteralE with other method incorporating literals in \Cref{sec:related}.
+In \Cref{sec:literale} we present LiteralE, our approach for incorporating literals into existing latent feature methods.
+We give a brief review of the related literatures and contrast LiteralE with other methods incorporating literals in \Cref{sec:related}.
 Our experiment methodology is described in \Cref{sec:experiment}, and in \Cref{sec:results} we present our experiment results.
 Finally, we conclude our paper in \Cref{sec:conclusion}.